"

 The Wall Street Journal

 Established in the late 1800s, The Wall Street Journal has the largest print circulation of any American newspaper.
-An international paper that focuses on business and financial news, The Wall Street Journal primarily uses written narration with few images.
-Recent changes to its layout, such as adding advertising on the front page and minimizing the size of the paper slightly to save on printing costs, have not dramatically shifted this long-standing focus.
-The paper runs between 50 and 96 pages per issue and gives its readers up-to-date information on the economy, business, and national and international financial news.
-The Journal has successfully implemented a paywall for its online content, expanded its international presence by launching Asian and European editions, and invested in digital tools and technologies like interactive graphics and data visualizations to enhance its reader’s experience.
+The Wall Street Journal, an international paper that focuses on business and financial news, primarily uses written narration with few images.
+Recent changes to its layout, such as adding advertising on the front page and reducing the paper’s size slightly to save on printing costs, have not significantly altered this long-standing focus.
+The paper runs between 50 and 96 pages per issue, providing its readers with up-to-date information on the economy, business, and national and international financial news.
+The Journal has successfully implemented a paywall for its online content, expanded its global presence by launching Asian and European editions, and invested in digital tools and technologies, such as interactive graphics and data visualizations, to enhance its readers’ experience.

 USA Today

 USA Today’s easy-to-read content and visually focused layout contribute to its high readership numbers.
 The print version consists of four sections: news, money, sports, and life; for the ease of its readers, the newspaper color-codes each section.
 Owned by the Gannett Company, the paper caters to its audience by opting for ease of comprehension over complexity.
-Like many newspapers, USA Today has experienced circulation drops, though it has focused on expanding its digital presence and invested heavily in its website and mobile applications.
-It underwent its first major redesign in 2012 to commemorate its 30th anniversary, and has worked with other news organizations like The Weather Channel to supplement its content.
+Like many newspapers, USA Today has experienced a decline in circulation, although it has focused on expanding its digital presence and investing heavily in its website and mobile applications.
+It underwent its first major redesign in 2012 to commemorate its 30th anniversary and has collaborated with other news organizations, such as The Weather Channel, to supplement its content.

 The New York Times

-Founded in 1851, the New York City-based paper owned by the New York Times Company also publishes several smaller regional papers.
+Founded in 1851, the New York City-based paper, owned by the New York Times Company, also publishes several smaller regional papers.
 The flagship paper contains three sections: news, opinion, and features.
-Although its articles tend to be narrative-driven, the paper does include images for many of its articles, creating a balance between the wordier layout of The Wall Street Journal and the highly visual USA Today.
+Although its articles tend to be narrative-driven, the paper includes images in many of its articles, creating a balance between the wordier layout of The Wall Street Journal and the highly visual style of USA Today.
 The New York Times publishes international stories along with more local stories in sections such as Arts, Theater, and Metro.
-The news organization has also successfully established itself as one of the the premiere digital news organizations based on its high-quality journalism and exclusive content.
+The news organization has also successfully established itself as one of the premier digital news organizations based on its high-quality journalism and exclusive content, in addition to popular games.

 Los Angeles Times